-Senate Democrats Block Committee Votes On Two Trump Nominees
+Senate Democrats Block Committee Votes On 2 Trump Nominees

 Ohio Democrat Sherrod Brown said, "We are not going to this committee today because we want the committee to regroup, get the information, have these two nominees come back in front of the committee, clarify what they lied about — I would hope they would apologize for that — and then give us the information that we all need for our states."

-Senate Finance Committee chairman Orrin Hatch, R-Utah, opened the committee meeting by saying he was "really disappointed" by the Democrats decision to boycott.
+Senate Finance Committee chairman Orrin Hatch, R-Utah, opened the committee meeting by saying he was "really disappointed" by the Democrats' decision to boycott.
 "These two nominees are going to go through regardless," Hatch said.
 "Let's not treat people like this.
 I think some of this is because they just don't like the president."

 Other Senate committees moved ahead on votes to approve Trump's nominees to lead the departments of Energy, Interior and Education, as well as Attorney General-designate Jeff Sessions.

 Hatch said he couldn't remember Republicans treating nominees from Democratic presidents this way.
-In response to that and other such assertions from the GOP, many Democrats are raising the fact that Republicans refused to hold hearings last year on President Obama's nominee for the Supreme Court, Merrick Garland.
+In response to that and other such assertions from the GOP, many Democrats are raising the fact that Republicans refused to hold hearings last year on President Barack Obama's nominee for the Supreme Court, Merrick Garland.
 President Trump is set to announce his pick to fill that seat Tuesday night.

-Democrats are under increasing pressure to obstruct the Trump administration however they can from their party's voters.
+Democrats are under increasing pressure from their party's voters to obstruct the Trump administration however they can.
 At a demonstration led by House Minority Leader Nancy Pelosi and Senate Minority Leader Chuck Schumer last night in front of the Supreme Court to protest President Trump's executive order on immigration and refugees, some demonstrators said they wanted Democrats in Congress to block every Trump nominee, though they have limited power to do so.

 In a statement on the delay, Sen. Ron Wyden, the top Democrat on the Finance Committee, said, "Until questions are answered, Democrats believe the committee should not move forward with either nomination."